 November 2011 saw Stephen's second mainland UK exhibition - another month long solo show in his home city of Birmingham.
 He was invited back to show his work by the Gallery manager following the success of his first Exhibition there.
 Entitled 'Islands of Sun and Ice', the main body of the Exhibition showed a range of paintings of Scilly including three very large works, quite unusual in the field of watercolour.
 Also on show was a selection of acrylic ink works which Stephen did when we were on holiday in Iceland for a month the previous autumn.
 High quality giclee prints are available of all the paintings in the Exhibition but not of the ink sketches which are originals only.

 Stephen was also invited to submit five original artworks for the Spring Exhibition at Gallery Tresco which opened on March 30th 2013.
-All but one of the five paintings have now been sold.
-A pdf brochure of the Exhibition can be downloaded from the page link above.
+All of the five paintings have now been sold.